-119. Ms Danuta Mayshak is a Senior Disability Information and Support Practitioner within the DHHS Disability Client Services (DCS) who provided a statement about her involvement, and that of her colleagues, with HB's family between 29 December 2011 and 6 September 2012.
+119. Ms Danuta Mayshak is a Senior Disability Information and Support Practitioner within the DHHS Disability Client Services (DCS) who provided a statement about her involvement,

 103 Transcript page 81-82, 91.
 Also note Mr Clout's evidence at transcript page 130 that some 10% of referrals by Child Protection to ChildFIRST are not accepted, usually on the rationale that there is a better referral elsewhere - for example a Mental Health Service or a Family Violence service provider.